daaronr/micro-giving-pub/osborne_rubinstein_notes/chapter1_britt.md.md

 **Britt Question: overall I think chapter 2 is much more challenging than chapter 1.
 The problems I encountered in chapter 1 were minor compare to chapter 2 so they did not affect my general understanding of chapter 1.
 However, I think with chapter 2, because I can't understand the first bit of the utility functions, I fail to understand the following contents. since they ar.
 However,  **

+DR: OK let’s see if I can help you through it..

 ### 2.1 Utility functions